KU-CS-Camp/KU-CS-Camp.github.io/iris.md

 Now, we can visualize our data for an even further understanding with matplotlib.

-We can look at the distribution of the input variables using box and whisker plots
+We can look at the distribution of the input variables using box and whisker plots (no need to change any code)
 ```
 dataset.plot(kind='box', subplots=True, layout=(2,2), sharex=False, sharey=False)
 pyplot.show()